 Born in September 1849 in Ohio to James and Margaret Eccles, Martha’s proper name was Marguerite.
 One of six children, the family moved often from Ohio to Pennsylvania, Canada, and Michigan.

 Martha grew up to be a school teacher in Tecumseh, Michigan and when she met Seth Bullock there, the two immediately fell for each other.
 In 1874, they married in Salt Lake City, Utah.
 The young bride returned to Helena, Montana with her husband, who had been elected the sheriff of Lewis and Clark County the year before.
 In addition to “playing” lawman, Seth was also working as an auctioneer and entrepreneur, entering into a hardware business with Sol Star.

-Soon, he sent for his family, and Martha, along with her young daughter arrived in Deadwood aboard the Cheyenne Stage in July, 1878.
-Soon, the couple had a second daughter they named Florence and not long after, a son, Stanley.
+Soon, he sent for his family, and Martha, along with her young daughter arrived in Deadwood aboard the Cheyenne Stage in July 1878.
+Soon, the couple had a second daughter named Florence and not long after, a son, Stanley.

 Wasting no time, Martha almost immediately became a pillar of the community, working enlighten and civilize the rowdy frontier mining camp.

 If the couple didn’t already have their hands full enough with their own three children, in May 1881 they took in Seth’s seven-year-old nephew, Douglas Kislingbury.
 The boy’s father, Lieutenant Frederick F. Kislingbury had married Seth’s sister Agnes in 1867 and the two became the parents to Douglas about 1874.